calaisgalbraith/Turbo-Auto-Dealers/README.md

 * Javascript

 ## Core Features
+* Custom web styling & design using Bootstrap
 * Image carousel of promotional images
 * Phone numbers are clickable telephone links
-* Responsive sizing
 * Back to top button
 * Link to page for Hours
 * Link to page for Inventory

 ## Future Enhancements
+* Add responsive sizing up to 360px
+* Add demo data for Inventory
+* Add filtering options for Inventory
+* Have Inventory data come from API, rather than JSON
-* Update to use Bootstrap 5 (Used Bootstrap 3 as this was a requirement of the hiring company that requested this site demo)
+* ~~Update to use Bootstrap 5 (Used Bootstrap 3 as this was a requirement of the hiring company that requested this site demo)~~
-* Add demo data for Inventory (practice with back end)